mariamhergnyan/mariamhergnyan/README.md

   Proficient in Python, R, and SQL, with extensive experience in data manipulation and big data processing using tools like Pandas, PySpark, and NumPy.

 - 🔍 **Machine Learning**
-  Specialize in neural networks, computer vision, and generative models, leveraging frameworks like PyTorch and Scikit-learn.
+  Specialize in neural networks and computer vision, leveraging frameworks like PyTorch and Scikit-learn.
 I've also worked on advanced methods for dimensionality reduction and probabilistic models.

 - 🧬 **Data Analysis for Scientific Research**
   Applied statistical mechanics, Bayesian inference, and advanced simulation techniques to analyze stem cell dynamics, molecular dynamics, and epidemiological models.

-**Tools**: Git, Jupyter, Docker, Spark, Kafka
+**Tools**: Git, Jupyter, Spark, Kafka, Docker

 ---